Each academic year, CRLT offers the following programs for those working with GSIs.

 ONLINE RESOURCES FOR RUNNING PRACTICE TEACHING SESSIONS (COMING SOON)

-In a practice teaching session, instructors deliver informal lessons of five to twenty minutes to their peers.
-Participating instructors then offer each other feedback on their teaching while simultaneously reflecting on their own teaching.
-At this workshop, participants will learn how to run practice teaching sessions to maximize the benefit for GSIs.
-Participants will take part in an actual practice teaching session and discuss what makes a practice teaching session work best.
+In a practice teaching session, instructors deliver sample lessons of five to twenty minutes to their peers.
+Participating instructors then offer each other feedback on these sample lessons while simultaneously reflecting on their own teaching.
+This set of online resources will provide information for facilitators on how to run practice teaching sessions to maximize the benefit for GSIs, for either in-person or online practice teaching sessions.

 STRATEGIES FOR TRAINING NEW GSIs

 Are you newly responsible for GSI training in your unit?
 Are you looking to revise your approach to GSI training?
 Do you need to think through contingency plans given the uncertainty of the shifting landscape of teaching and learning at U-M?
 CRLT consultants will happily meet with members of the GSI training community at U-M to help plan and share resources.
 To sign up for a consultation directly with out GSI training team of consultants, please provide your contact information here.

 CONSULTING WITH GSIs

 In this interactive workshop, participants will learn and practice techniques for consulting with GSIs on their teaching, including interpreting and discussing student ratings.
 In addition to providing time for practice and reflection, we will discuss the various roles a consultant can play in the process of consultation.